-- Reviewing and assessing their progress on a regular basis. - Building student confidence and self-esteem. - Working in partnership with other professionals to support the child back into school.
+- Reviewing and assessing their progress on a regular basis. - Building student confidence and self-esteem. - Create programmes of study that are student lead and reflective of their needs. - Working in partnership with other professionals to support the child back into school.